Shonn-Li/Clinic/README.md

 # Clinic
 This software is write specifically for a clinic company and is current deployed and in use.
-Code are open for skills demonstration, it is not open source.
+Code are open for skills demonstration, but it is not open source.

 Setup
-The project runs on Intellij, with JDK 18, and Calendarview fx external libraries.
+The project runs on Intellij, with JDK 18, and Calendarviewfx jar for external libraries.

 ## Featured interface